 Partnering with companies in non-competing segments can also be a great way to build your sales.
 Think about sharing contacts with guys making craft beer, delivering food or doing popups, etc. If you help them out, they will return the favour.

 I am only at the early stages of this journey.
 Reception to our product has been very positive so far and the sales are starting to come in.
 We have also had interest from distributors in several new markets.
-At the time of writing, our IndieGoGo Campaign is still live.
 If you’d like to try a bottle of Ishka, take a look!

 Thanks for reading, and as we say in Russia, Za Zdorovie!